-Microchip has a design ecosystem and library of off-the-shelf components that allows its customers to design any kind of custom microprocessor they can think of.Microchips’ peers and competitors include Texas Instruments (NASDAQ:TXN), Skyworks (NASDAQ:SWKS), Infineon (XTRA:IFX), NXP Semiconductors NV (NASDAQ:NXPI), ON Semi (NASDAQ:ON), Marvell Technology (NASDAQ:MRVL), and Analog Devices (NASDAQ:ADI)
+Microchip has a design ecosystem and library of off-the-shelf components that allows its customers to design any kind of custom microprocessor they can think of.Microchips’ peers and competitors include Texas Instruments (NASDAQ:TXN), Skyworks (NASDAQ:SWKS), and Infineon (XTRA:IFX), among others.

 Longer manufacturing duration allows analog chip makers to generate greater efficiencies, leading to structurally higher gross margins than their fabless digital peers.
 The downside of vertical integration is that cyclicality can be more pronounced for analog chipmakers, as capacity utilization upsides work in reverse during down periods.

-Microchip Technology's revenue growth over the last three years has been mediocre, averaging 13.1% annually.
-But as you can see below, last year has been stronger for the company, growing from quarterly revenue of $1.64 billion to $2.07 billion.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Microchip Technology's revenue growth over the last three years has been mediocre, averaging 17.8% annually.
+But as you can see below, its revenue declined from $2.17 billion in the same quarter last year to $1.77 billion.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-This quarter, Microchip Technology's inventory days came in at 139, 12 days above the five year average, suggesting that that inventory has grown to higher levels than what we used to see in the past.
+This quarter, Microchip Technology's DIO came in at 185, which is 51 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

-Gross margins have been trending up over the last year, averaging 66.4%.
-Microchip Technology's gross margins remain one of the highest in the semiconductor sector, driven strong pricing power from its differentiated chips.
+Gross margins have been relatively stable over the last year, averaging 66.8%.
+Microchip Technology's gross margins are some of the best in the semiconductor peer group, driven by strong pricing power from its differentiated, value-add products.

-Microchip Technology reported an operating margin of 46.8% in Q2, up 4.4 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Microchip Technology reported an operating margin of 41.2% in Q3, down 6.2 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Analysts covering the company are expecting earnings per share to grow 5.16% over the next twelve months, although estimates are likely to change post earnings.
+Wall Street expects earnings per share to decline 26.8% over the next 12 months, although estimates will likely change after earnings.

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Microchip Technology's free cash flow came in at $682.9 million in Q2, up 28% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Microchip Technology's free cash flow came in at $793.8 million in Q3, down 30.2% year on year.

-Microchip Technology has generated $2.79 billion in free cash flow over the last twelve months, translating to 36.6% of revenues.
-This is a great result; Microchip Technology's free cash flow conversion was very high compared to most semiconductor companies, in the last year.
-This high cash conversion, if maintained, puts it in a great position to invest in new products, while also remaining resilient during industry down cycles.
+As you can see above, Microchip Technology produced $2.81 billion in free cash flow over the last 12 months, an eye-popping 33.6% of revenue.
+This is a great result; Microchip Technology's free cash flow conversion places it among the best semiconductor companies and, if sustainable, puts the company in an advantageous position to invest in new products while remaining resilient during industry downturns.

 Is Now The Time?